 • Assisted Simon Davenport KC and Tom Pool KC concerning the five-week trial of a £250m claim against the former administrators of One Blackfriars for selling the landmark building at an undervalue.

-• Assisted Richard Samuel (as junior counsel) with an application challenging a transaction at an undervalue.
+• Assisted Richard Samuel with an application challenging a transaction at an undervalue.

-• Advised blockchain business on its company law obligations concerning the migration of its business from the Caribbean to the UK (as sole counsel).
+• Advised blockchain business on its company law obligations concerning the migration of its business from the Caribbean to the UK.

 • Assisted Tom Poole KC (as a pupil) with applications challenging transactions at an undervalue and transactions defrauding creditors.